 The Sponsors agreed to loan the Company up to \$300,000 to be used for a portion of the expenses of the IPO.
-These loans are non-interest bearing, unsecured and due on demand.
-As of June 30, 2022 and December 31, 2021, the Company had total of borrowings of \$0 and \$144,746 under the promissory note, respectively.
+These loans are noninterest bearing, unsecured and due on demand.
+As of June 30, 2023 and December 31, 2022, the Company had no borrowings outstanding under the promissory note, respectively.
 As of the Initial Public Offering date, December 15, 2021, the Company no longer has the ability to utilize the Promissory note.